|

 regardless of the method of application.
 These defects are

-also visible, either in the wet, or during or after curing.
+also visible, either in the wet, or during and after curing.

 Runs drips and sags are almost always caused by the application on